Ollama-Agent-Roll-Cage/oarc-rag/docs/Specification.md

 ### 2.1 Embedding & Data Processing

-The Embedding and Data Processing system transforms raw text into high-dimensional vector representations (embeddings) that capture semantic meaning.
-This crucial component serves as the foundation for the RAG engine's ability to understand and compare textual content.
-The system employs efficient batching strategies, caching mechanisms, and optional dimensionality reduction to balance performance with accuracy.
-By converting language into mathematical vectors, the system enables similarity comparisons that would be impossible with raw text.
+The Embedding and Data Processing system forms the foundation of semantic understanding by transforming natural language into mathematical vector spaces.
+This crucial component serves as the bridge between human language and machine-processable representations, enabling meaningful similarity comparisons.
+The system incorporates memory-efficient batching strategies, intelligent caching of frequently embedded texts, and configurable dimensionality reduction techniques to optimize the performance-accuracy tradeoff.

 ```
 Algorithm: EmbeddingGeneration